broadstone-connorbrady/glmi-google-cloud-sql/README.md

 - run `npm run test`

 ## Contributions
-Create a PR (I don't have any red-tape yet to wrap around PR formats) And I'll review it as soon as possible
+Create a PR (I don't have any red tape yet to wrap around PR formats) And I'll review it as soon as possible

 ## Support
  Post an issue and I will try to get around to fixing it as soon as possible.